Predicting Customer Ad Clicks via Machine Learning

 Introduction

 Internet marketing has taken over traditional marketing strategies in the recent past.
 Companies prefer to advertise their products on websites and social media platforms.
 However, targeting the right audience is still a challenge in online marketing.
 Spending millions to display the advertisement to the audience that is not likely to buy your products can be costly.
+One effective strategy to consider is affiliate marketing, which allows companies to reach specific demographics through trusted affiliates.

 In this article, we will work with the advertising data of a marketing agency to develop a machine learning algorithm that predicts if a particular user will click on an advertisement.
 The data consists of 10 variables: Daily Time Spent on Site, Age, Area Income, Daily Internet Usage, Ad Topic Line, City, Male, Country, Timestamp and Clicked on Ad.